nus-cs2103/website-base/admin/appendixC-faq.md

 * be considered technically competent by peers and tutor (based on peer evaluations and tutor observations)
 * be considered helpful by peers (based on peer evaluations and tutor observations)
   * In particular, you are encouraged to be active on the slack channel and our [forum]({{module_org}}/forum/issues) and give your inputs to ongoing discussions so that other students can benefit from your relatively higher expertise that makes you deserve an A+.
-  * Whenever you can, go out of your way to review PRs created by other class members (as part of weekly LOs), even if they are not in your team.
+  * Whenever you can, go out of your way to review PRs created by other team members.

 </div>